-- 20. The Committee on Five-Year Courses shall confer with students proposing to take the same, and shall arrange, in consultation with the heads of the respective departments, appropriate course schemes.
-It shall consider the attendance cards of five-year students, supervise their work, and present to the Faculty any cases requiring action. - 21.
-The Committee on Foreign Students shall have charge of such foreign students as may be referred to it for conference or special supervision. - 22.
-The Committee on Graduation Exercises shall have full charge of the arrangement and conduct of these exercises, but the program shall be subject to the approval of the Faculty. - 23.
-The Committee on Military Exercises shall have charge of regulations in regard to military exercises; shall confer with students applying for excuse from drill; and shall have power to act on such applications so far as the latter shall meet the requirements of Rule 54. - 24.
-The Committee on Optional Summer Courses shall have general charge of all arrangements and announcements for such courses, subject to the approval of the Faculty. - 25.
-The Committee on Periodicals and Libraries shall have general supervision of the Libraries, and shall attend to the subscription for periodicals and their distribution. - 26.
-The Committee on Petitions shall hold meetings once a week throughout the school year, and shall have power to deal, not only with all petitions from students, but with routine business of all kinds-for example, authorization of special examinations, admission of applicants on other grounds than examination, acceptance of recommendations in regard to records or excuse from subjects, recommendations in regard to intermediate reports, and such other business as may from time to time be referred to it by the Faculty.
+19. The Committee on Five-Year Courses shall confer with students proposing to take the same, and shall arrange, in consultation with the heads of the respective departments, appropriate course schemes.
+It shall consider the attendance cards of five-year students, supervise their work, and present to the Faculty any cases requiring action.

+20. The Committee on Foreign Students shall have charge of such foreign students as may be referred to it for conference or special supervision.

+21. The Committee on Graduation Exercises shall have full charge of the arrangement and conduct of these exercises, but the program shall be subject to the approval of the Faculty.

+22. The Committee on Military Exercises, of which the head of the Department of Military Science shall be a member, shall have charge of regulations in regard to military exercises; shall confer with students applying for excuse from drill; and shall have power to act on such applications so far as the latter shall meet the requirements of Rule 51.

+23. The Committee on Optional Summer Courses shall have general charge of all arrangements and announcements for such courses, subject to the approval of the Faculty.

+24. The Committee on Periodicals and Libraries, of which the Librarian shall be a member, shall have general supervision of the Libraries, and shall attend to the subscription for periodicals and their distribution.

+25. The Committee on Petitions shall hold meetings once a week throughout the school year, and shall have power to deal, not only with all petitions from students, but with routine business of all kinds-for example, authorization of special examinations, admission of applicants on other grounds than examination, acceptance of recommendations in regard to records or excuse from subjects, recommendations in regard to intermediate reports, and such other business as may from time to time be referred to it by the Faculty.
 On request of any member of the committee, any matter coming before it shall be referred to the Faculty, and the records of the committee shall be open to inspection by members of the Faculty.